Web-Development-Environments-2022/assignment2-318226503_208383174/README.md

 In this project we created a Pacman game.

-This game supports all of the basic demands that were mentioned in the HW instructions, and more as specified below.
+This game supports all the basic demands that were mentioned in the HW instructions, and more as specified below.

 ## Additional functionality: